A. E. Clouston: Postwar

 In May 1945, Clouston was posted as CO of German airstrip B151 that was being developed into the headquarters of BAFO (British Air Forces of Occupation), and named RAF Bückeburg.
 In April 1946, he was appointed to a permanent commission with his existing rank of squadron leader.
 However, he was then offered the job of Director General of Civil Aviation of New Zealand.
-Instead of being released by the RAF, he was promoted to group captain, and given a two-year posting as commanding officer of RNZAF Base Ohakea, the main RNZAF strike base, operating de Havilland Mosquitos.
+Instead of being released by the RAF, he was promoted to group captain, and given a two-year posting on exchange to the Royal New Zealand Air Force as commanding officer of RNZAF Base Ohakea.

-In February 1950, he was posted as CO at RAF Leeming, then in July 1953 as commandant of ETPS (Empire Test Pilot School) at Farnborough.
-(P. L. Runciman asserts that he was Commandant of the ETPS earlier.
-On 12.12.1950 he signed his father's log book as Commandant of the ETPS) In October 1953, he was posted as SASO (Senior Air Staff Officer) at No. 19 Group, RAF Coastal Command.
+Returning to service with the RAF after concluding his appointment at Ohakea, he was commandant of the Empire Test Pilots' School at Farnborough in 1949.
+In October 1953, he was posted as Senior Air Staff Officer (SASO), effectively chief of staff, at No. 19 Group RAF, Coastal Command.
 In July 1954, he was promoted to acting air commodore, then posted as Air Officer Commanding Singapore.
 In 1957, he was appointed a Companion of the Order of the Bath, and was given his final posting as commandant of Aeroplane and Armament Experimental Establishment at Boscombe Down.

-On 7 April 1960, Arthur Clouston retired to Cornwall, and died on 1 January 1984.
+In April 1960, Clouston retired from the RAF.
+He settled in Cornwall, where he died at St Merryn on the New Year's Day of 1984, at the age of 75.
+His autobiography, The Dangerous Skies, had been published several years previously.